| Title: | Select Sparse Geoadditive Models for Spatial Prediction |

 (e.g. smoothing spline, kernel or

-is again a link function.
+any other scatterplot smoother) and is again a link function.
 A generalized additive model (GAM) is based on the following components (Hastie and Tibshirani 1990, Chapt.
 6):

 Response distribution: Given , the